Webhook clients

 Authenticate and subscribe to the webhook of choice.

-Respond to the webhook event as you wish internally, and request further details from OpenCRVS via a Record Search if you need to.
+Respond to the webhook event as you wish internally, and request further details from OpenCRVS via a if you need to.

 Your mediator must be able to process two types of HTTPS requests: